-The high-speed setting can be seen during the fast compression of the shock absorber.
-The left and right shock absorbers should have the same settings.
+The high-speed setting has an impact on the fast compression of the shock absorber.

-- Turn adjusting screw ● all the way clockwise with a ring wrench.
+- Turn adjusting screw ● all the way clockwise with a socket wrench.

-- Turn back counterclockwise by the number of turns corresponding to the shock absorber type.
+- Do not loosen nut 2 - Turn back counterclockwise by the number of turns corresponding to the shock absorber type.